Nanfang Hospital: Current situation

 Nanfang Hospital is an output hospital for the construction of national regional medical centers, and is the National Regional Trauma Centre jointly built by the National Health Commission and Guangdong Province.
 It has distinctive advantages in the diagnosis and treatment of digestive diseases, kidney diseases, blood diseases, and cardiovascular diseases, among others.

 In 2018, there were 4,271 professional and technical personnel and 3,601 beds at the hospital, 3,254,600 emergency cases were attended, and 119,000 patients were discharged.

 In addition, the hospital undertakes the teaching work of more than 2,500 full-time undergraduate students and more than 1,000 full-time graduate students each year.

 There are 111 medical and therapeutic departments, the national key laboratory for organ failure prevention and control, and the National Clinical Medical Research Center for chronic kidney disease.

 And there are two doctoral degree authorization disciplines (Clinical medicine and Stomatology) and one post-doctoral research station for clinical medicine.
-The staff of Nanfang Hospital have published quite a number of quality papers on prestigious academic journals.